JakeSteam/blog-programming/_posts/2019-01-29-creating-a-recyclerview-with-multiple-content-types-and-layouts-in-kotlin.md

 ## Conclusion

 Hopefully after checking out [the repository](https://github.com/JakeSteam/StickyHeaders/tree/remove-stickyheaders) or [the Gist](https://gist.github.com/JakeSteam/97a827d4d7ccced73fed798025f61ea1) of this tutorial, the approach makes sense.
-In general, RecyclerViews are extremely powerful, and should almost always be used when there’s a dynamic list of content to be displayed, whether finite or infinite.
+In general, RecyclerViews are extremely powerful, and should almost always be used when there's a dynamic list of content to be displayed, whether finite or infinite.

 This approach is easily extendable, and a future post will cover easily adding sticky headers to this RecyclerView implementation.
 Good luck!